xuj18/BioMe_weight_project/README.md

 **Figure illustration**

 The figures below give a cartoon illustration and a real example of what is classified as stable weight trajectory in the BioMe Biobank using the 5% cutoff (could be changed to 10%).

+The x axis represents time and the y axis is the weight change in percentage over time.
+[The x axis label could be ignored.]

 ![stable_weight_illustration](https://user-images.githubusercontent.com/65192651/112688405-35bbe900-8e4f-11eb-9195-913714def58b.png)